zahrajnb/DomainPowerModeling/README.md

 Additionally, this repository includes a simple usage example with dummy components to demonstrate the functionality of the Power Domain Logger.

+The Power numbers in the power_defines.h are random numbers in the approximate power consumption range for a 60nm technology node.

 ## Installation

 To install and set up the DomainPowerModeling project, follow the steps below: